 You can also use cured meats as dippers for your cheese fondue like salami, chorizo, pepperoni, and soppressata.

-Cooked shrimp, salmon, lobster tail, crab legs, and Ahi Tuna will make a nice compliment to your meat choices.
+Cooked shrimp, salmon, lobster tail, crab legs, and Ahi Tuna will make a nice compliment to your meat choices for a touch of cheese fondue dippers indulgence.

 Potstickers, pickles, pasta (especially ravioli), and roasted jalapeño peppers are other fun ideas to use in your fondue pot.